 - 1. Provide a picture of their chosen marker. - 2.
 To explain where they started their research from.
-This would include, for example, why they were interested in this particular marker and what they knew about it (if anything) before they began their research. - 3.
-To explain what they learned about the individual or event being commemorated.
-This should include some discussion of the larger historical context. - 4.
+This would include, for example, why they were interested in this particular marker and what they knew about it (if anything) before they began their research. - To explain what they learned about the individual or event being commemorated.
+This should include some discussion of the larger historical context, much like how the Thomas Widd lost story was seen as connected to on-going religious conflicts and social changes. - 4.
 To explain when the marker was created or erected and to discuss what this tells us about that time period.
 So, for example, the famous Vimy Ridge memorial took 11 years to build and was opened in 1936.
 Knowing this, students could make inferences about the attitudes of Canadians towards World War I, and the battle of Vimy Ridge, in the immediate post-war period. - 5.
 What "grade" they would assign to the existing historical marker?
 Why?
 And, how the monument might be improved.